navneet-raj-karn/Grievify/README.md

-# GrievifyAdmin - Android App
+# Grievify - Android App

 ## About

-Grievify-Grievances Management system for NIT,Silchar This app lets you register grievances for quick resolutions and timely update.
+Grievify-Grievances Management system for NIT,Silchar.
+This app lets you register grievances for quick resolutions and timely update.

 ## Features